gabgilling/dse-nichd/README.md

 In practice, we generally see random forests and boosting algorithms outperforming logistic regression models for complicated problems with a large amount of data.
 However, many of our target variables have a small number of true cases.
 Therefore, it was plausible that logistic regression could outperform the other more complicated models for some of the output variables.
 Therefore, we let the model performance metrics themselves (specifically, the F-1 score on the True class) tell us which models did best.
 Please see the [Modeling](https://github.com/gabgilling/dse-nichd/blob/main/Notebooks/Modeling.ipynb) notebook for a detailed run-through of our modeling efforts.

 # Analysis of Results
-In understanding the results of our models, we were most interested in understanding which models appeared to have the most predictive power for certain target features, as well as which features were most impactful in predicting certain APOs.
+In understanding the results of our models, we were most interested in identifying:
+- which models appeared to have the most predictive power for certain target features, and
+- which features were most impactful in predicting certain APOs

 Models that perform well in predicting our target features show evidence that a machine learning approach could be useful when trying to predict APOs in future patients.
 Finding features that appear to be important when predicting those outcomes provides us with some explainability and potential areas for future research (i.e. why are these features so predictive of certain APOs?).

-First, we only focus on models where the support for the minority class is greater than 50.
+First, we only focus on models where the support for the minority class in our test set (we took a 70/30 split between our train set and test set) is greater than 50.
 This means that we drop those models where there were fewer than 50 observations of the "positive" instances in our test set, or cases in which the APOs did occur (e.g. there were fewer than 50 cases of miscarriage in our test set, so we decided to drop those models from our analysis).
 We decided to take this approach because model results can be misleading and uncertain when the support is so low.

 We are left with 4 target features: Chronic Hypertension (`ChronHTN`), Postpartum Depression (`CMAE04a1c`), Postpartum Anxiety (`CMAE04a2c`), and Preeclampsia (`PEgHTN`).
 For these 4 targets, we select the modeling approach (Logistic Regression, Random Forest, LGBM) that achieved the highest F-1 score.
 We decided to focus on F-1 score because of the large class imbalance in our data (most patients did not have the APOs occur).
 In this context, false negatives are extremely costly to us, and so we want to place an emphasis on recall.
 However, we also don't want to dilute our predictions with false positives.
 The F-1 score allows us to optimize on both recall and precision.